Schedule I (video game)

-Schedule I is an upcoming open world crime simulator video game developed by Australian developer TVGS (Tyler's Video Game Studio).
-Released in early access on 24 March 2025 for Windows, the game combines business management, tactical strategy, and dark comedy as players build and expand a drug trafficking operation in a fictional setting.
+Schedule I is an open world crime simulator video game developed by Australian developer TVGS (Tyler's Video Game Studio).
+Released in early access on 24 March 2025 for Windows, the game combines business management, tactical strategy, and dark comedy as players build and expand a drug trafficking operation in the fictional city of Hyland Point.
 The game gained popularity from being livestreamed on Twitch and TikTok.

 Title

 "Schedule I" is a category of drugs in U.S. that are classified as substances with no currently accepted medical use and a high potential for abuse.
-Examples include heroin, LSD, cannabis (marijuana), MDMA (ecstasy), methaqualone, and peyote.
+Examples include heroin, LSD, MDMA (ecstasy), methaqualone, and peyote.

+"Schedule 1" and "Schedule 2" is also used in the Australian state of Queensland to delineate between severity of prosecution for illicit substances, with crimes related to schedule 1 substances facing harsher penaltys.
+Examples include: LSD and Heroin under schedule 1, while cannabis, and morphine are under schedule 2.

 Gameplay

 Schedule I is a first person game where players assume the role of a drug dealer in the fictional city of Hyland Point.
-Players grow and manufacture various strains of marijuana, methamphetamine, cocaine, and in the future psilocybin mushrooms, which can be sold to the city's residents.
-Drugs can be mixed with various ingredients (such as soft drinks or paracetamol) in order to create unusual comedic effects when smoked, ranging from changing hair color to creating explosions.
+Players grow and manufacture various strains of marijuana, methamphetamine, cocaine, and psilocybin mushrooms, which can be sold to the city's residents.
+Drugs can be mixed with various ingredients (such as soft drinks or paracetamol) in order to increase their sell value and create unusual comedic effects when smoked, ranging from changing hair color to creating explosions.
 Players must avoid police officers while selling drugs and are subject to random searches, road blocks, and curfews.
 If the player is spotted breaking the law they will be "wanted" and subject to arrest, in a system similar to the Grand Theft Auto series.
-As the game progresses, players may expand their business by hiring various employees such as dealers, cooks, janitors, and botanists; as well as purchasing properties for drug manufacturing and businesses for money laundering.
+As the game progresses, players can expand their business by hiring various employees such as dealers, cooks, janitors, and botanists; as well as purchasing properties for drug manufacturing and front businesses for money laundering.

-While the base game offers plenty of content, The Schedule I Mods community has also created hundreds of modifications that let you tweak game mechanics, introduce quality-of-life improvements, and even overhaul entire systems.
+In addition to the base game content, the game has an active modding community.